jasonbayton/11ty/_src/blog/2012/08/from-wows-to-woes-why-i-wont-be-recommending-a-nexus7-any-time-soon.md

 ---
-title: 'From Wows to Woes &#8211; Why I won&#8217;t be recommending a Nexus7 any time soon.'
+title: "From Wows to Woes: Why I won't be recommending a Nexus7 any time soon."
 date: '2012-08-13T21:49:02+01:00'
 status: publish
 author: 'Jason Bayton'